 9. Mismatched sex drives

 Yet another one of commonplace and normal relationship issues.
 As our bodies go through myriad changes, what with all the stress, hormones and age catching up, our libidos become unpredictable.
+In that case sexual compatibility might become an issue.

 Lack of intimacy can make couples distant and discontent.
 Make an effort to carve out time to get intimate with your partner.
 Explore other forms of intimacy if your sex drive has taken a hit.
 Seek medical help, if the situation is taking a toll on your relationship.